GossipBots/chatgpt-action-projects/README.md

 ### AWS API gateway

-We use [API Gateway](https://aws.amazon.com/api-gateway/) to expose the Lambda function to the public with administration control (API key).
-We will give the API key to ChatGPT when invoking our API.
+We utilize [API Gateway](https://aws.amazon.com/api-gateway/) to make the Lambda function accessible to the public while maintaining administration control through an API key.
+This API key will be provided to ChatGPT when invoking our API.

-# Create API and resources
+#### Create API and resources

-Follow the [AWS guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) to create the Pokemon API:
+Follow the steps outlined in the [AWS guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) to create the Pokémon API, API resources, and link it to the Lambda function:

 ```bash
 # Create a REST API